UXlySoftware/webhook-sinker/README.md

 # Webhook Sinker

 This tiny repo implements a docker stack for locally testing webhooks.
-It uses [ngrok](https://ngrok.com) to establish an introspective tunnel from you local machine to a public URL which you can use as a webhook URL for testing [1Shot API](https://1shotapi.com) webhook callbacks.
+It uses [ngrok](https://ngrok.com) to establish an introspective tunnel from you local machine to a static public URL which you can use for testing [1Shot API](https://1shotapi.com) webhook callbacks.

 Checkout the [1Shot Docs](https://docs.1shotapi.com/transactions.html#webhooks) for more details on webhooks and also the official [1Shot Python sdk](https://pypi.org/project/uxly-1shot-client/).